hazelcast/hazelcast-reference-manual/src/Map.md

 Hazelcast will partition your map entries and almost evenly distribute them onto all Hazelcast members.
 Each member carries approximately "(1/n `*` total-data) + backups", **n** being the number of members in the cluster.
 For example, if you have a member with 1000 objects to be stored in the cluster, and then you start a second member, each member will both store 500 objects and back up the 500 objects in the other member.

 Let's create a Hazelcast instance and fill a map named `Capitals` with key-value pairs using the following code.
-Use the Hazelcast `getMap` method to get the map, then use the map `put` method to put an entry into the map.
+Use the HazelcastInstance `getMap` method to get the map, then use the map `put` method to put an entry into the map.

 ```java
 public class FillMapMember {